 3. Crocosaurus Cove

 The Northern Territory is pretty much synonymous with this dinosaur-like creature so I highly recommend giving this place a visit if you have the time.
 It’s conveniently located along Mitchell street too!
+You can pre-buy the ticket for Crocosaurus Cove here for a cheaper price.

 I got the VIP pass, which got me a private tour in the crocs cage.
 And since I arrived at lunch time, I got to feed one of the big crocs too!